Using Pinterest Keyword Research, SEO, and Advertising to Boost Your Pinterest Followers

 What separates Pinterest as a search engine from Google: visuals.
 Yes, Google has an images tab, but that is not its main focus.
 For Pinterest, it’s all about the imagery, and in order for a Pin to stand out, it needs to draw in its user’s vision.
 This step requires research.

-Find out which colours work best (let me save you a step: red and orange are the most repined colours on Pinterest), avoid landscape pins, stick to the original Pin ratio…read this article we put together that contains some handy tips for the ultimate Pin.
-You can also check out what Pinterest suggests are the best practices for visually stimulating Pins.
+Find out which colours work best (let me save you a step: red and orange are the most repined colours on Pinterest), avoid landscape pins, stick to the original Pin ratio… You can also check out what Pinterest suggests are the best practices for visually stimulating Pins.

 Give your Pins a chance to score well on Pin quality but also remember relevancy.
 Don’t post a picture of a beautiful sunset just because it looks nice, make sure it links well with your brand.